btemplep/authzee/docs/specification.md

 ### Error Types

 - `definition` - An error occurred when validating a context, identity, or resource definition.
-- `evaluation` - An error occurred during an evaluation.
-Usually triggered from a JSON query error.
 - `grant` - An error occurred when validating a grant.
 - `request` - An error occurred when validating a request or batch request.